laurilevanto/lasi/README.md

 Laurin Lasisivut

-This repo contains the web pages aboiut warm glass work, produced by my late father, Lauri Levanto.
+This repo contains the web pages about warm glass work, produced by my late father, Lauri Levanto.
+The pages are visible at http://lauri.lsd.dk/ They are mostly in Finnish, but there are sections in English and Swedish as well.

 I put them up on GitHub to be sure they have a home if I ever have to stop hosting them.

 The pages consist of html files with all the actual material, and php files that serve only to include the various parts of the pages, most importantly